SYNCHRONIZED SKATING

 THANK YOU FROM MAJESTIC ICE & TEAM UNITY

-Majestic Ice and Team Unity sincerly thank all those who joined them on 9th and 26th March when Team Unity performed their programs which they will be skating at the ISU World Synchronized Skating Championships 2025 in Helsinki, Finland in early April 2025.
-Thank you – it was so much appreciated by all.
+Majestic Ice and Team Unity sincerly thank all those who joined them on their funraising ‘Movie & Pizza Night’ prior to heading overseas to compete at the World Synchronized Skating Championships 2026 at Salzburg, Austria in early april.
+Sincere thanks to all those who participated in organised raffle and those who made cash donations.
+A HUGE Thank you to you all – it was so very much appreciated by all.

 Interested in trying out for one of our teams – contact us – Email info.majesticice@gmail.com